philister16/sassyjade/readme.md

 #### `$ gulp watch`
 A special, global watch task that keeps track of all changes and updates the relevant files.
 ### Gulp killers
 Every defined stand-alone Gulp taks comes with a built-in killer that deletes the task's output in the dist/ folder completely.
 To run the killer on any task simply prepend it with `kill-`.
-Killers are useful to clean the dist/ form any old files which might have been deleted at the src/ but still exist at the dist/.
+Killers are useful to clean the dist/ from any old files which might have been deleted at the src/ but still exist at the dist/.
 ```
 $ gulp kill-<task>
 ```
 For example: to kill (= delete) all static-assets run: `$ gulp kill-static-assets`.
+#### `$ gulp kill`
+Is a special, global kill task that deletes the entire dist/ folder completely.
+This might be useful before building for production to make sure all old files are wiped before uploading the build to the server.
 ### Livereload
 Sassyjade is livereload enabled by default.
 In order for the browser to refresh automatically you need the respective livereload plugin.
 Refer to the [livereload documentation](http://livereload.com).
 ## License